What is the Best Swiss Bank in 2025?

 If you transfer money abroad from Neon, you will profit from their partnership with Wise.
 So, you will also pay very low fees for transferring money to other countries.

 Neon does not offer a Maestro card.
-Instead, they provide a MasterCard.
-It is different than most Swiss banks.
-But Neon offers the MasterCard for free!
-But you may have to use cash in places that only accept Maestro.
+Instead, it provides a MasterCard Debit.
+This is different from most Swiss banks.
+However, you may have to use cash in places that only accept Maestro.
+You will need to pay 20 CHF to get your card delivered.

 You can also use your Neon card with Google Pay.
 So you can pay in many shops.